To ensure that our patients receive the right care, at the right time, in the right setting, with efficiency and compassion.

 We specialize in building comprehensive networks of quality healthcare services designed to meet the needs of our patients and members.
 Our goal is always to ensure high-quality outcomes.

-We own 13 hospitals, with a total of approximately 2,258 licensed beds, and a network of 32 primary and specialty care clinics in Southern California and the greater San Antonio, Texas region.
-Our hospitals are located in diverse, high-density population areas and maintain leading market positions in the communities they serve.
+We own 17 hospitals and a network of more than 162 outpatient facilities and clinics in Southern California, Connecticut, New Jersey, Pennsylvania and Rhode Island.
+Our hospitals are located in diverse areas and maintain leading market positions in the communities they serve.
 They are focused on providing quality, affordable healthcare that meets the specific medical needs of community residents.

 All of our hospitals are accredited by The Joint Commission, Det Norske Veritas (DNV), or the Healthcare Facilities Accreditation Program (HFAP).

 To learn more about our hospitals, click on the links below:

 Rhode Island Hospitals